MESAHub/mesa/docs/source/just_a_module.rst

 3. Nuclear Reaction Networks
 ----------------------------

-| Before starting, explore :ref:`Overview of net module` and :ref:`Reaction Networks`.
+| Before starting, explore :ref:`net/overview:Overview of net module` and :ref:`net/nets:Reaction Networks`.
 | From where you unpacked the zip file

 ::